wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/2-entity-lists.md

 An entity list can be as simple or as complicated as your business requirements specify.
 To begin with, the only required properties for the entity list, besides the name and the website, are the target **Entity Name** and one or more **Views**.

-Entity Lists are highly configurable and have a lot of settings defining the list behavior.
+Entity Lists are highly configurable and have many settings defining the list behavior.
 Lists can also include actions for the user to interact with the items on the list.

 > [!div class="mx-imgBorder"]
 > [![Entity List structure](../media/2-entity-list-overview-c.png)](../media/2-entity-list-overview-c.png#lightbox)